duckduckgo/duckduckhack-docs/ddh-intro.md

 **We're a community dedicated to making DuckDuckGo the best search engine for programmers, and you can help!**

+Our goal is to have a high quality, relevant Instant Answer for every search.
+We leverage 3rd party APIs and scrape external data sets to create these Instant Answers.

 ## Programming Mission

-The Programming Mission empowers the community to create Instant Answers for reference, libraries, help, and tools.
+The Programming Mission is the current focus of DuckDuckHack: improving search for the top 15 programming languages.
-Our goal is to have a high quality, relevant Instant Answer for every search.

 For now, we are **only accepting Pull Requests and Issues related to the Programming Mission.**

 #### How to contribute